OPHIR MINING COMPANY

 2012 mining season:

-In May, Ophir creek was still covered in snow.
+In May, 2012, Ophir Creek was still covered in snow.

 As the crew arrived in Mcgrath, supplies were inventoried and preparations made for moving two Bobcat loaders, two wash plants, and thousands of pounds of supplies.

-At breakup of the ice on the Kuskokwim river, The bobcats were barged down the Kuskokwim to Sterling landing.
+At breakup of the ice on the Kuskokwim River, The bobcats were barged to Sterling landing.

 Dragline tailing piles that remain from the early days.